JohnXander/jx-problems/src/jasonsData/problem.md

 > NOTES

-1. The string should keep any punctuation marks from the data.
+1. The string should also keep any punctuation marks from the data.

 > EXAMPLES